• Skip to primary navigation

 • Herbs.
 Substitute the rosemary for your favorite herbs, like basil, thyme, or parsley.

 • Skip the sourdough discard.
 Technically, it won't be sourdough, but it will still be delicious!
-Just increase your bread flour measurement to 6 ΒΌ cups and your water measurement to 3 cups.
+Just increase your bread flour measurement to 6 ¼ cups and your water measurement to 3 cups.

-five slices of focaccia lined up on parchment paper.
+Fluffy focaccia bread lined up on parchment paper.

 *Printable instructions are in the recipe card below.

-First, combine your flour, water and discard in a stand mixer fitted with the dough hook.
+First, combine your flour, water and discard in a stand mixer fitted with the dough hook attachment.
 Once a shaggy dough is formed, cover this for a few minutes while you prepare the yeast mixture.

 Next, stir yeast, sugar, and warm water in a small bowl and let this sit for about 5 minutes.
 You then add this mixture to your dough and combine until the dough becomes super elastic and sticky.